December 2012

 The Center for Historical Enquiry and the Social Sciences workshop will meet regularly at 12 pm on Fridays during the term to discuss pre-circulated papers.
 The papers will represent the cutting edge of scholarship at the interface between historically inflected work between the humanities and the social sciences.
 Each workshop will begin with the response from an affiliated graduate student to be followed by lively and free ranging discussion.
 Sandwiches and refreshments will be served.

-The Russian and East European Reading Group usually meets once monthly on Monday nights during the term.
-The group meets to discuss works in progress in history and other fields, usually dissertation chapters or drafts of articles.
-Members are graduate students and faculty in the Departments of History, Slavic Languages and Literature, Comparative Literature, Anthropology and Political Science.
+The Russian, East European, and Eurasian Studies Reading Group usually meets monthly on Friday nights during the term.
+The group meets to discuss works in progress in history and other related fields, usually dissertation chapters or drafts of articles.
+Members are graduate students and faculty in the Departments of History, Slavic Languages and Literature, Comparative Literature, Anthropology and Political Science, as well as in several other local universities and colleges.

 Medieval Lunch Colloquium